TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 To deploy a newly created Rhetos DSL concept you need to [create a Rhetos package](Creating-a-Rhetos-package) and add your binaries to it, or add them to an existing Rhetos package.

+## Advanced topics

+### Dependency between code generators

+Code generator should use tags (for example `InsertCode(..., concept, tag)` or `tag.Evaluate(concept)`) *only* for the concepts that it references directly or indirectly.
+For example, a code generator for EntityInfo concept should only use tags for EntityInfo, DataStructureInfo (base class) and for ModuleInfo in which the entity is placed, because the EntityInfo class has a property that references ModuleInfo.

+* If this rule is not followed, then Rhetos may not be aware of the dependencies between the code generators.
+  Deployment might fail with error `Generated script does not contain tag ...` if the code generator that *uses* some tag is executed before the code generator that *adds* this tag.
+* You may test if your code generators have consistent dependencies, by checking if deployment runs successfully with different internal ordering of concepts:
+  Run the deployment once with
+  `<add key="CommonConcepts.Debug.SortConcepts" value="Key" />`
+  (appSettings in Web.config file), then with
+  `<add key="CommonConcepts.Debug.SortConcepts" value="KeyDescending" />`.

 ## See also